We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 checking cause fields against inquest conclusion fields for compatibility

 the presence or absence of original and final cause of death fields

-codes for ONS cause groups are present for neonatal deaths and absent for non-neonatals (see Section 11.3)
+codes for Office for National Statistics (ONS) cause groups are present for neonatal deaths and absent for non-neonatals (see Section 11: Childhood mortality; subsection: Neonatal deaths)

 validity of suicides at very young ages

 mentioned conditions on death certificate are compatible with sex